 There are different kinds of devices available and they’re not all the same.
 With so many Canadian medical alert bracelets on the market, how can you choose which one is right for you?

-These medical alert bracelets have a recognizable medical symbol engraved on them, which alerts emergency personnel that the wearer has a specific medical condition they need to be aware of.
+These emergency alert bracelets, also known as medical ID jewelry, have a recognizable medical symbol engraved on them, which alerts emergency personnel that the wearer has a specific medical condition they need to be aware of.
+A medical ID bracelet is a practical way to communicate information to first responders in an emergency situation.
 Some of these bracelets are pre-inscribed with a particular condition, such as diabetes or specific allergies.
 A person can purchase the medical alert bracelet inscribed with the appropriate condition and begin wearing it immediately.
 There is no personalization — i.e. your name, medication you might take, who to contact — with this type of bracelet.

-Other types of medical alert bracelets include custom engraving with the price of purchase.
+Other types of emergency alert bracelets include custom engraving of the medical ID tags with the price of purchase.
 With these products, the purchaser can select essential personal information to include on the bracelet.
 This might be the wearer’s name, who to contact in case of emergency, as well as the necessary medical conditions.
-Some of these bracelets direct emergency personnel to a wallet card for more detailed information.
+Some of these medical ID jewelry direct emergency personnel to a wallet card for more detailed information.
 In that case, it is important for wearers to have the wallet card on them at all times.
-There is a slight delay between purchase and starting to wear this type of medical alert bracelet to allow for the custom engraving.
+There is a slight delay between purchase and starting to wear this type of emergency alert bracelet to allow for the custom engraving.

-These basic medical alert bracelets are available in many different materials and fashion options.
+These basic medical alert ID bracelets are available in many different materials and fashion options, such as sterling silver or stainless steel with rose gold finish.
 Some are also available as necklaces.
 Having material choice and fashionable options can be appealing to people are self-conscious about the appearance of medical alert devices.

-Where do I get a medical alert bracelet?
+Where do I get an emergency alert bracelet?

-Basic medical alert bracelets in Canada are available in department stores, drug stores, and online stores.
+Basic medical bracelets in Canada are available in department stores, drug stores, and online stores.

 These medical alert bracelets are similar to the ones with customized engraving above, but they have the added feature of being linked to a medical profile that can list medications, allergies, surgeries, and other relevant information.
 In addition, the profile can include a list of people to contact in the event of an emergency.